Urban Adventures. Quite simply, the Best. Day. Ever.

 Found outside the old city walls at the end of the Golden Horn is the neighbourhood of Eyüp.
 It is one of the most sacred spots in the Islamic world.
 Visit the Eyüp Sultan Mosque and take the cable car to Pierre Loti Café for a strong Turkish brewed coffee, with great views overlooking the Golden Horn.
 The Eyüp Ferry is your best bet for a quick ride back to Eminönü.

 Byzantium, Constantinople, Stamboul, Istanbul… It may seem like this city has had a bit of an identity crisis, but when you’ve lived for 2,500 years, you’re bound to go through a few reincarnations.
 Yet, no matter what name this bi-continental city has taken, its ability to dazzle has remained the same.
-From the exotic Spice Bazaar to incredible skylines dotted with minarets to the breathtaking Bosphorus, it’s no wonder Istanbul enchants all who visit.
 And while you’ll have no trouble finding plenty of nooks and crannies to explore, we recommend checking out the local scene with an Istanbul city tour.